queenkjuul/jingo-retro/README.md

 #### authentication.staticWhitelist (string: "/\\.png$/i, /\\.jpg$/i, /\\.gif\$/i")

-This is to enable jingo to serve any kind of static file (like images) from the repository.
-By default, Jingo will serve `*.md` files and `*.jpg, *.png, *.gif`.
+This is to enable jinji to serve any kind of static file (like images) from the repository.
+By default, jinji will serve `*.md` files and `*.jpg, *.png, *.gif`.
 Provide the values as a comma separated list of regular expressions.

 #### authentication.google.enabled (boolean: true)